-The FBI shall ensure that a Contractor's site is a physically secure location to protect against any unauthorized access to CHRI.
+The Authorized Recipient shall ensure that the Contractor site(s) is a physically secure location to protect against any unauthorized access to CHRI.

-(Security and Management Control Outsourcing Standard for Channelers, May 2014, 4.0 Site Security, 4.01, p.
+(Security and Management Control Outsourcing Standard for Non-Channelers, May 2014, 4.0 Site Security, 4.01, p.
 8.)